mikepqr/mike.place/content/post/python/python.md

 As of January 2017, this is how I set up Python on a new Unix/macOS machine.
 I have much of this in a single script, but I'm going to break it down line-by-line here.
 You don't need to sudo or run any of this as root.
 All of it can be easily undone.
-Just delete the broken virtual environment (or `~/.virtualenvs` if you want to start completely from scratch).
+Just delete the virtual environment that ails you (or `~/.virtualenvs` if you want to start completely from scratch).

-## macOS only prerequsite
+## macOS-only prerequsite

 Install homebrew and use it to install isolated, up-to-date versions of Python and legacy Python 2.